-During 2019 we carried out idling enforcement patrols throughout the district.
-This was in an attempt to reduce drivers allowing their vehicles to idle unnecessarily.
-We are intending to continue these patrols through 2020.
+During 2020, due to the pandemic we were unable to carry out any idling enforcement patrols throughout the district.
+We had planned to carry these out in an attempt to reduce drivers allowing their vehicles to idle unnecessarily.
+We are intending to recommence these patrols late 2021 should the pandemic conditions permit us to do so.

-In 2019 we also delivered a number of talks to primary school children on air quality and the importance of using active forms of travel where possible.
-We are intending to repeat that in 2020.
+In 2019 we delivered a number of talks to primary school children on air quality and the importance of using active forms of travel where possible.
+We were intending to repeat that in 2020 but again due to the pandemic were unable to do so though if we are able to do so these will recommence late 2021.